arsalve/Login-APi/README.md

         "limit": 3
     }
 }
-*  Token from login  Must be Added in hedder of request with key "Token" *
+Token from login  Must be Added in hedder of request with key "Token"
 -----------------------------------------------------------------------------------

 4.Finding Employee
-  endpoint: /FindEmp
+ *  endpoint: /FindEmp
-  use:Finding Employee
+ *  use:for Finding Employee

-  payload:{
+ *  payload:{
     "query": {
         "Email": string
     },